What Is International Literacy Day?

 This year’s theme for International Literacy Day is: “Literacy for a human-centered recovery, Narrowing the digital divide.”
-The campaign aims to highlight how important it is to combine education – especially literacy – with environmental protection.
+The campaign highlights how important it is to combine education – especially Literacy – with environmental protection.

-- International Literacy Day is a day that must be celebrated every year because it is important to recognize and encourage literacy programs worldwide.
+International Literacy Day is a day that must be celebrated every year because it is essential to recognize and encourage literacy programs worldwide.

-- It’s also an opportunity for all students to learn more about how education can change a person’s life and why it is important in helping us build a better society for all people.
+It’s also an opportunity for all students to learn more about how education can change a person’s life and why it is crucial in helping us build a better society for all people.

 #1 Host a book fair at your library and offer free books for kids who come dressed as their favorite storybook character